Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Open Challenges and Future Directions

-The use of \textbf{computational linguistics models} has been barely explored in the context of stance detection, as is the case with approaches for co-reference resolution \cite{Somasundaran2009} and named entity recognition \cite{Kucuk2019,Liu2013}.
+The use of models developed in the field of \textbf{NLP} has been barely explored in the context of stance detection, which have been more widely studied for other tasks such as co-reference resolution \cite{Somasundaran2009} and named entity recognition \cite{Kucuk2019,Liu2013}.
 Previous research has however highlighted problems in this direction \cite{Lozhnikov2020,Kucuk2019,DBLP:journals/corr/abs-1811-00706,Sobhani2019a,Lai2019c,Lai2018,Simaki2017a}, which suggests that further exploration and adaptation of NLP models may be of help.
-Similar to most social-media-based approaches, pragmatic opinions \cite{Somasundaran2009} including short opinions with few lexicon cues can negatively impact prediction performance, including hedging \cite{Somasundaran2009}, rhetorical questions \cite{Hasan2014,Mohammad2017a}, inverse polarity \cite{Mohammad2017a,skanda2017detecting}, sarcasm \cite{Hasan2014,skanda2017detecting}, all of which have significant impact in the classifier, especially two-way classification models.
+Similar to most approaches for social media data, pragmatic opinions \cite{Somasundaran2009} including short opinions with few lexicon cues can negatively impact prediction performance, including hedging \cite{Somasundaran2009}, rhetorical questions \cite{Hasan2014,Mohammad2017a}, inverse polarity \cite{Mohammad2017a,skanda2017detecting}, sarcasm \cite{Hasan2014,skanda2017detecting}, all of which can have a significant impact in the classifier, especially in the case of two-way classification models.

-All in all, we can summarise the challenges into two main categories:
+We can summarise the challenges into two main categories: